radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/config-ui.md

 ![Home Page](images/config-interface/home.png)

-This screen show all the configuration sections and their warnings.
+This screen shows all the configuration sections and their warnings.
 If configuration settings are missing or incorrect, an orange box and a warning sign will appear.

-### Configuration sections

 When you click on a configuration section, you will be redirected to the configuration page of this section.

 Please note that: